ibm-s390-cloud/k8s-cex-dev-plugin/docs/getting_started_with_the_cex_device_plug_in.md

   log entry and discards the use of the APQN for the configuration set.
 - `overcommit`: optional, specifies the overcommit limit for resources in this ConfigSet.
 If the parameter is omitted, it defaults to the value specified through the environment variable APQN_OVERCOMMIT_LIMIT.
 If the environment variable is not specified, the default value for overcommit is 1 (no overcommit).

-### APQN parameters {: #apqn-parameters}
+### APQN parameters

 * `apqns`: A list of equivalent APQN entries.
 The exact meaning of *equivalent* depends on the crypto workload to be run with the *crypto config set*.
 However, it forms a set of APQNs where anyone is sufficient to fulfill the needs of the requesting crypto workload container.
-See
-  [Considerations for equally configured APQNs](#considerations-for-equally-configured-apqns).
+See [Considerations for equally configured APQNs](#considerations-for-equally-configured-apqns).

   For example, a CCA application that uses a given AES secure key always relies on APQNs with a master key that wraps this secure key, regardless on which container it runs.
 In other words the master key setup of the APQNs within a ConfigSet should be the same.

   <!-- RB: to be discussed delete first sentence An APQN ... config set. -->
   An APQN must not be member of more than one *crypto config set*.
 It is valid to provide an empty list.
 It is also valid to provide APQNs, which might currently not exist but might come into existence sometime in future when new crypto cards are plugged.

   The most simple APQN entry comprises these two fields:
   - `adapter`: required, the CEX card number.
 Can be in the range of 0-255.